 VERSE 20.
 And the rest of the men which were not killed by these plagues yet repented not of the works of their hands, that they should not worship devils, and idols of gold, and silver, and brass, and stone, and of wood: which neither can see, nor hear, nor walk: Those of the Roman Catholic faith were promoting devil worship in various forms.

 VERSE 21.
 Neither repented they of their murders, nor of their sorceries, nor of their fornication, nor of their thefts.

 “It is you,” said the adherents of the old creed addressing the Lutherans, “who have brought this scourge upon us.
 It is you who have unloosed these angels of evil; they come to chastise you for your heresy.
 You have cast off the yoke of the Pope, and now you must bear the yoke of the Turk.”
 “Not so,” said Luther, “it is God who has unloosed this army whose king is Abaddon the destroyer.
 They have been sent to punish us for our sins, our ingratitude for the Gospel, our blasphemies, and above all, our shedding of the blood of the righteous.”
 James A. Wylie History of Protestantism, Volume I, Book IX, Chapter XVIII, page 566-567

-These wars were to break the Roman Catholics of their killings of the protestant faith.
-Who believed in the One True God, did not bow to idols, did not eat pork or drink alcohol.
-The Roman Catholics still continued the worship of devils (demons) through false doctrines.
+These wars were to break the Roman Catholics of their killings of the protestant faith who believed in the One True God, who did not bow to idols, who did not eat pork or drink alcohol.
+The Roman Catholics still continued the worship of devils (demons) through the doctrine of the polytheism.
 They also continued to pray to the mother of Jesus, Mary.
 And worship idols of gold, silver, brass, stone, and wood, which can neither see nor hear.

-The hordes of Saracens and Turks were let loose as a scourge and a punishment upon apostate Christendom.
-God also used these wars to protect the true people of the Book, or the Bible.
+The hordes of Saracens and Turks were let loose as a scourge and punishment upon apostate Christendom.
+Allah also used these wars to protect the true people of the Book, and the bible.